Styrene: History

 In 1839, the German apothecary Eduard Simon isolated a fragrant volatile liquid from the resin (called storax or styrax (Latin)) of the American sweetgum tree (Liquidambar styraciflua).
 He called the liquid "styrol" (now called styrene).
 He also noticed that when styrol was exposed to air, light, or heat, it gradually transformed into a hard, rubber-like substance, which he called "styrol oxide".

 By 1845, the German chemist August Wilhelm von Hofmann and his student John Buddle Blyth had determined styrene's empirical formula: C_{8}H_{8}.
 They had also determined that Simon's "styrol oxide"—which they renamed "metastyrol"—had the same empirical formula as styrene.
 Furthermore, they could obtain styrene by dry-distilling "metastyrol".

 In 1865, the German chemist Emil Erlenmeyer found that styrene could form a dimer, and in 1866 the French chemist Marcelin Berthelot stated that "metastyrol" was a polymer of styrene (i.e. polystyrene).
 Meanwhile, other chemists had been investigating another component of storax, namely, cinnamic acid.
 They had found that cinnamic acid could be decarboxylated to form "cinnamene" (or "cinnamol"), which appeared to be styrene.

 In 1845, French chemist Emil Kopp suggested that the two compounds were identical, and in 1866, Erlenmeyer suggested that both "cinnamol" and styrene might be vinylbenzene.
 However, the styrene that was obtained from cinnamic acid seemed different from the styrene that was obtained by distilling storax resin: the latter was optically active.
-Eventually, in 1876, the Dutch chemist van 't Hoff resolved the ambiguity: the optical activity of the styrene that was obtained by distilling storax resin was due to a contaminant.
+Eventually, in 1876, the Dutch chemist van 't Hoff resolved the discrepancy: the optical activity of the styrene that was obtained by distilling storax resin was due to a contaminant.

 Industrial production

 From ethylbenzene

 The vast majority of styrene is produced from ethylbenzene, and almost all ethylbenzene produced worldwide is intended for styrene production.
 As such, the two production processes are often highly integrated.
-Ethylbenzene is produced via a Friedel–Crafts reaction between benzene and ethene; originally this used aluminum chloride as a catalyst, but in modern production this has been replaced by zeolites.
+Ethylbenzene is produced via a Friedel–Crafts reaction between benzene and ethylene; originally this used aluminum chloride as a catalyst, but in modern production this has been replaced by zeolites.